Curricular Practical Training (CPT)

 • Late requests will not be granted for the full term.

-• Any training completed before CPT is granted can be considered as legal work and a student’s I-20 and SEVIS record can be terminated.
+• Any training completed before CPT is granted is considered as illegal work and a student’s I-20 and SEVIS record will be terminated.

 • A student is not able to continue the same practical training they have held previously for OPT and/or related to previous academic study.